benkurian/brp2021/README.md

 # BRP2021

-The Bear Research Project 2021 is a research project led by Joseph Edward Gunder, Benjamin Kurian, an Arjun Urmil Pandya to learn about the anatomy of the specimen "Gummarus Ursa."
+The Bear Research Project 2021 is a research project led by Joseph Edward Gunder, Benjamin Kurian, and Arjun Urmil Pandya to learn about the anatomy of the specimen "Gummarus Ursa."

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.